 For many people here in Southwest Montana, the river is a way of life.
 There are many reasons we are drawn to the river.
 For our admiration of its grandeur and beauty, for our occupation and livelihood, and for some its for sheer fun and recreation.…

-For many people here in Southwest Montana, the river is a way of life.
+For many people here in Southwest Montana, including Gardiner, Bozeman, and Paradise Valley areas, the river is a way of life.
 There are many reasons we are drawn to the river.
 For our admiration of its grandeur and beauty, for our occupation and livelihood, and for some its for sheer fun and recreation.
 Fly fishermen and whitewater enthusiasts are some of the major drivers behind this passion for the river.
 While we are spoiled with lots of amazing rivers and bodies of water in the great state of Montana; there’s no river quite as magnificent as the Yellowstone River (in my biased opinion).
 So we wanted to share this piece on why the Yellowstone River has been so important to its surrounding residents for many years.

 The Yellowstone River